Skip to Content

 The Inca Trail to Machu Picchu is one of the most famous treks in the world.
 We did it in early January 2017, during the rainy season.
 Whilst we loved our experience a great deal, we think you should avoid doing the Inca Trail in January, or at least carefully consider the risks.

 The weather in Peru's Sacred Valley has two seasons: wet and dry.
-Wet season is between October to April and the dry season from May to September.
-February is considered the worst month with very angry storms, heavy downpour and mudslides, so this is the one month the government closes the Inca Trail to carry out maintenance works.
+The wet season is between October to April and the dry season is from May to September.
+February is considered the worst month with very angry storms, heavy downpours, and mudslides, so this is the one month the government closes the Inca Trail to carry out maintenance work.
 Some tour companies also refuse to go in late January because it becomes too dangerous.

 The heavy rain makes the steps slippery and therefore unsafe.
 In addition, the views are extremely limited because of the thick clouds.
 Had we known how bad it gets, we would have rescheduled our plans to another time of year.